 Rockfall is a major concern on these routes, unbeknownst to you, other climbing groups may be hundreds of meters above you.
 Even if they accidentally dislodge a small golf ball-shaped rock and send it hurtling down the mountain, if it hits you on the head it could have serious consequences.
 A helmet placed on your head (not inside your backpack) is a must!

 On almost every route, there are memorial plaques for people who have died on these routes.
 Let’s try not to add more.

 As a note: A cycling helmet does not offer the same type of protection a climbing helmet does and it is not recommended, in case you were thinking about it.

-A Climbing Harness – There are different types of climbing harnesses all of which will work for Via Ferrata.
-Your main choice will be between a sport harnesses or a traditional (trad) harness.
+There are different types of climbing harnesses all of which will work for Via Ferrata.
+Your main choice will be between a sport harness or a traditional (trad) harness.
 Interestingly, one of the main considerations of buying a harness will be how long you’ll be sitting when climbing.
 Providing nothing goes wrong, whilst doing a via ferrata, you should never have to sit in it.

 You also don’t need any extra or larger gear loops.
 Something light, that packs up small is perfect.